Conditions to apply

 At the moment of application, the endorsing professor will have to provide ESA's Education Office with a Letter of Endorsement.

-Additionally, the European Low Gravity Research Association (ELGRA) will offer each selected team, through a mentorship programme, the possibility to benefit from the support from a European scientist highly experienced in gravity-related research.
+Additionally, the European Low Gravity Research Association (ELGRA) will offer the selected teamthe possibility to benefit from the support of a mentor from an European scientist highly experienced in gravity-related research.

 The objective of the ELGRA mentors' relationships with the students is to bring some support to the team and to advise them during their experiment rack development.
 The mentors will primarily focus on the scientific aspects of the projects.